kfranqueiro/electron-dojo-boilerplate/README.md

 `grunt release`

-This will set up releases for all platforms possible under the `dist` directory.
+This will set up releases for OS X, Linux, and Windows under the `dist` directory.
+(Target platforms can be customized via the `arch` and `platform` properties in the `electron-packager` task configuration.)

 Note that cross-OS limitations may apply.
 In particular: